 Notetaking support options

 We offer a variety of notetaking support options.
 There are workshops and tech drop-in times for those who are curious.
-Please review the options below, request a meeting with Disability Services, or attend a training session to determine which options might work best for each class.
+Please review the options below, request a meeting with Disability Services, or contact email@example.com to learn more.

 - Digital and Tape Recording devices

 - Alphasmarts (word processing units for typed notes with a full keyboard)

 - Livescribe pens (record audio and match it to written notes)

 - Applications could include examples such as:

 A variety of alternative options are used when there are specific needs that can’t be met otherwise.
 When possible, we like to encourage a Universal Design approach.
 This way, notes are available to the whole class.